ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 ~w~.\^*

-Io measure Ilie mope between the- pla/or wj any possible Lirgel squares whenever you wish, even Interrupting Ilie player\'s movement to do so.
+Io measure Ilie mope between the- pla/or wj any possible Lirgel squares whenever you wish, even Interrupting Ilie player's movement to do so.

 ***MEASURING RANGE***